 - be able to spot and avoid both common and their own drafting and writing issues

 - become familiar with and start adopting guidelines for clear drafting and legal writing

-- be able to amend precedent clauses for style and completeness
+- be able to assess and amend precedent clauses for style and completeness

-- know basics so they can develop skills in drafting from scratch
+- acquire a basis from which they can develop skills in drafting from scratch

 What will we cover on contract drafting?